Changissnz/selfinterest/README.md

 unfit for her affection.
 I accepted her rejection with dignity, and dedicated my years since then learning the most powerful form of Mandarin Chinese: the 32nd version of the Northern Supernovan Dragon's Tiger Fist.
 I feel the spiritual change within me, without me from this dedication.
 More confident.
 More steadfast.
+More stronger.
 Cooler, taller, and more cordial-spoken.
 I believe more in peace now from that.
 I believe more in justice, and last but not least, I believe more in democracy.
 All these beliefs of mine I am stating brings me to a fond memory of a colleague during my college years.
 She really was the quirkiest person ever (I swear).
 Every time before she walked into the classroom, she would take out a container with a French word on it, and blow powder from it everywhere to make herself look like a fairy princess.
 And then the Chinese guys would butt in front of me while I was in line, and encircle her, whispering in her ear and all that during class.
 And that is why I still feel really Chinese still, to this day.
+But I know my accent of Mandarin Chinese is very different from the mainland Mandarin speakers.
+It has a Russian tinge to it and the way I speak it evokes emotions of evanescence, is what I've been told.